 Labor groups immediately panned the North American agreement, saying it lacks the accountability of the European version and allows companies to walk away in the face of a safety problem.
 In response, WalMart’s chief compliance officer said his company could not sign the European agreement because of legal differences between the United States and Europe that could expose WalMart to “potentially unlimited” liability and litigation.

 How can you convince reluctant parties to come to the table—and, once they’re there, persuade them to negotiate a strong agreement rather than one that lacks teeth?
-Let’s look at the tactics that labor union leaders and others used in the Bangladeshi factory safety agreements:
+Let’s look at the tactics that leaders in labor union negotiations used in the Bangladeshi factory safety agreements:

 Capitalize on public sentiment.
 In the aftermath of the Rana Plaza disaster, labor and other groups kept the pressure on retailers to act quickly, understanding that their incentive to address factory safety would fall away when public outrage faded.
 The fact that both consortiums reached agreement in a matter of months highlights what a powerful motivator negative publicity can be.

 Define your scope.
 When a more global agreement was being considered, the American retailers began balking at various deal terms.
 At this point, the lead negotiators could have decided to water down the agreement to keep the Americans in the fold.
 Instead, they chose to stand by their core principles, and the Americans splintered off.
 In your own talks, weigh the pros of an all-inclusive, more diffuse agreement against the benefits of a smaller, more targeted one.

 Divide and conquer.
 Labor leaders correctly surmised that if they got an industry leader on board—H&M—then others would fall in line.
 This strategy, which Harvard Business School professor James Sebenius refers to as backward mapping, involves targeting an influential party as an early negotiating partner in the expectation that she will create a critical mass for your initiative.